The sperm whale is holder of many impressive

 records.
 Sperm whales hang out in a world that most of us can barely comprehend

-- a world harder for humans to survive in than outer space.
+- a world challenging for humans to survive in than outer space.
 But Dr. G is not afraid

 to go there - at least in his imagination